giorgistat/latentv-model-paper/README.md

 ### A flexible class of latent variable models for the analysis of antibody response data
-### by Emanuele Giorgi and Jonas Wallin
+**Emanuele Giorgi and Jonas Wallin**

-This repository contains simulation code, model-fitting scripts, and example outputs accompanying the paper:
+This repository contains simulation code, model-fitting scripts, and example outputs accompanying the paper.

-**Giorgi, E. and Wallin, J.**
-“A flexible class of latent variable models for the analysis of antibody response data.”
-Department of Applied Health Science, University of Birmingham
-Department of Statistics, Lund University

 ---